microsoft/artifacts-credprovider/README.md

 [nuget.exe](https://www.nuget.org/downloads) on the command line version `4.8.0.5385` or later is required.
 The recommended NuGet version is `5.5.x` or later as it has some important bug fixes related to cancellations and timeouts.

+### For Linux self-contained installs

+Self-contained .NET applications on Linux may require additional native dependencies such as `libicu` and `libssl`.
+See [.NET 8 Linux packages](https://github.com/dotnet/core/blob/main/release-notes/8.0/linux-packages.md) and [Self-contained Linux applications](https://github.com/dotnet/core/blob/main/Documentation/self-contained-linux-apps.md) for the full list of dependencies.

 ## Setup

 ### `dotnet`